Skip to content

 Answer: 206.

-Why it stumps people: Babies are born with about 270 bones.
-Dozens fuse during childhood and adolescence.
-The final fusions don’t finish until your mid-20s, which means a teenager and a 30-year-old literally have different skeletal structures.
+The fact that flips it: Babies arrive with about 270 bones.
+Dozens fuse through childhood and adolescence.
+The last fusions wrap up in your mid-20s, so a teenager and a 30-year-old literally carry different skeletal structures.

 18. How many species are estimated to exist on Earth?
 (Hard)

-Answer: Approximately 8.7 million, according to a landmark 2011 study, but only about 1.2 million have been formally described.
+Answer: About 8.7 million, according to a landmark 2011 study, but only about 1.2 million have been formally described.

-Why it stumps people: The scale of the unknown is what gets people.
-About 86% of land species and 91% of marine species haven’t been cataloged yet.
-Scientists describe roughly 18,000 new species per year, and at that pace, it would take centuries to document what’s already here.
+What throws the guess off: It’s the scale of the unknown.
+About 86% of land species and 91% of marine species still aren’t cataloged.
+Scientists describe roughly 18,000 new species a year, and at that pace it would take centuries just to log what’s already here.

-If these body facts surprised you, our 37 Lord of the Rings trivia questions deliver the same jolt for Tolkien fans, where movie watchers consistently miss the book-specific answers.
+If these body facts surprised you, our 49 dinosaur trivia questions that stump adults take biology back 66 million years.
+Extinction timelines and species classification trip up even paleontology buffs.
+For something made up instead, our 37 Lord of the Rings trivia questions land the same jolt for Tolkien fans.
+Movie watchers keep missing the book-only answers.

 Chemistry Trivia Questions (19–27)